 Handling Multiple Properties: Managing finances for multiple properties can become overwhelming without proper organization and automation tools.

 Late Payments: Tracking and addressing late rent payments requires diligent record-keeping and communication.
+Not understanding this could get a tenant (Lessor) evicted.

 Tips for Success